 JLENS can identify threats long before the smaller radars carried by fighter jets, and it can stay airborne for 30 days at a time.

-Earlier, the U.S. Army used the system to track four ballistic missile targets.
+Earlier this year, the U.S. Army used the system to track four ballistic missile targets.
 It also tracked a simulated “swarming boat” attack while simultaneously watching hundreds of cars, trucks and aircraft.
 Attacks by small boats are a growing concern in strategic waterways.

 “This test enhances the cruise missile defense umbrella,” said Dean Barten, the U.S. Army’s JLENS product manager.
 “When this capability is deployed, it will help save lives.”